Vilarino-Eduardo/ai-spam-classifier/README.md

 A Python machine learning project that classifies SMS messages as **spam** or **ham** using **scikit-learn** and **TF-IDF vectorization**.

+## Project Overview

+This project demonstrates how machine learning can be applied to automatically classify SMS messages as spam or legitimate (ham) using natural language processing techniques.

+It includes a trained model, a Flask web interface for real-time predictions, and probability scoring to provide confidence in the results.

 ## Key Features

 - Clean and preprocess raw text data